sinmx/WinXTweaker/README.md

 # WinXTweaker
 # Version 0.2(Executables in the _Releases_ tab)
+# List of all tweaks are available in the Wiki page!

 ## An introduction/story
  We all now the Windows OS(perhaps you're maybe reading this sentence on it).